rydmike/flex_color_picker/README.md

 The other main property is the `ValueChanged<Color>` callback `onColorChanged`.
 This is called whenever a new color value is selected in the color picker, with the selected color.
 What you do with the callback color depends on your use-case.
-In the tutorial examples we typically just update the passed in color with `setState` and this changed color is shown the example app's color indicator widget in three ListTile's, in the shape of a colored box or circle.
+In the tutorial examples we update the passed in color with `setState`, and the changed color is shown in a color indicator widget, in the shape of a colored box or circle.

 However, in the one of the dialog examples, it was also demonstrated how it can also be used to interactively change the `AppBar` color of the app itself.
 You can of use the picker to change any color in